Reading tools designed for dyslexic brains.

 Yes!
 Nook includes OpenDyslexic — a font specifically designed for dyslexic readers.
 The weighted bottoms prevent letters from flipping, and unique letter shapes reduce confusion between similar characters like b/d and p/q.

 Nook offers 7 specialized fonts including OpenDyslexic, Atkinson Hyperlegible (designed for maximum legibility), Lexend (designed to reduce visual stress), and others.
+See our complete font guide for details on each.
 You can switch between them instantly to find what works best for your eyes.

 Many dyslexic readers experience visual stress where letters appear to move, blur, or jump around.
 Nook helps with features like line tracking (chunking), calm background colors that reduce contrast stress, and fonts designed to anchor letters in place.